tayloraswift/swift-png/examples/README.md

     }()
 ```

-The actual image decoding takes place in the next phase of the loop.
+The image decoding takes place in the next phase of the loop.
 The `push(data:overdraw:)` method on the decoder context does this for each `IDAT` chunk.
 This is also the usage point of the `overdraw` parameter provided to the `decodeOnline(stream:overdraw:capture:)` function.
 We’ll see later what it does.
 For now, assume it has been set to `false`.

-After decompressing an image data chunk, we feed the image state, which is available through the `image` property on the decoder context, to the `capture` function.
+After decompressing an image data chunk, we feed the image state, which is available through the `image` property on the decoder context, to the `capture` delegate.

 ```swift
     while chunk.type == .IDAT